 Healthcare outcomes are influenced by numerous factors: a patient's health status, clinical and social factors, and the quality and effectiveness of healthcare services, treatments, and interventions that may be delivered by numerous clinicians and other providers in numerous settings and over varying lengths of time.
 Using measures of healthcare outcomes involves a series of decisions about who to hold accountable and how to determine responsibility.
 First, a measure developer or program implementer must determine conceptually which providers could influence healthcare outcomes or expenditures.
-Then a developer or program implementer must develop an attribution model that uses pre-specified rules to determine responsibility and support that conceptual model for accountability.
+Then a developer or program implementer must develop an attribution model that uses pre-specified rules to determine responsibility and support the conceptual model chosen for accountability.

 Accurate and fair attribution is essential to the success of efforts to reform healthcare payments and improve quality.
 Attribution models must be credible for measurement to succeed: clinicians and other providers should be held accountable for outcomes and expenditures that they can influence, so they will believe in the results and act on them to drive progress.
 However, there is also a role for aspirational attribution models.
-Attribution can serve as a powerful tool to promote person-centered care and ensure that someone is taking responsibility for a patient and that patient's outcomes.
+Attribution can serve as a powerful tool to promote personcentered care and ensure that someone is taking responsibility for a patient and that patient's outcomes.

 Private payers, Medicare, and Medicaid have all expressed a commitment to transitioning away from fee-for-service payment.
 As the healthcare system increasingly depends on performance measurement, value-based purchasing, and alternative payment models, attribution will continue to be essential to drive improvement.
-Without accurate attribution, providers to improve their cost and quality outcomes and for patients to know who is accountable for their care.
+Accurate attribution allows providers to improve their cost and quality outcomes and patients to know who is accountable for their care.
+Increasing patients' understanding of attribution could help them to become more informed and empowered healthcare consumers and could be an important element of patient education as the healthcare delivery system continues to focus on value.